DougReeder/hominid-web/content/presentations/Loose-Schema Databases and Heterogenous Data.md

 		* to-do items: due date as floating/julian day number vs. absolute times/timestamp, responsible person vs. associated people, source-code management system
 		* medical tests: range of BP values not same as range of blood glucose, systolic must be greater than diastolic

-* heterogenous data, homogenous format
+* heterogeneous data, homogenous format
 	* converting to homogenous format generally involves a loss of data, or at least an alteration of data.
 Contact: title+given+ornamental+family+suffix name -> given+family
 	* round-trip data to external sources: alteration generates a spurious change notification, losing data is unacceptable